thombashi/pytablewriter/docs/pages/examples/basic.rst

 Write a table to a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can change the output stream if you set the |stream| attribute.
+You can change the output stream if you set the |stream| attribute of a writer.
 This example will write a table to a ``sample.rst`` file.

 .. code-block:: python
-    :caption: Sample code
+    :caption: Sample code that writes a table to a file

     import six
     import pytablewriter